Lake Fryxell

 Lake Fryxell is a frozen lake 4.5 km long, between Canada Glacier and Commonwealth Glaciers at the lower end of Taylor Valley in Victoria Land, Antarctica.
 It was mapped in the early 1900s and named during Operation Deep Freeze in the 1950s.
 There are several forms of algae living in the waters and a weather station located at the lake.

 Geography

-Lake Fryxell is 20 m deep, making it so the deepest portion of the lake is below sea level.
-The lake is dammed by Canada Glacier, making it so that it has no natural outflow.
+Lake Fryxell is 20 m deep, so that the deepest portion of the lake is below sea level.
+The lake is dammed by Canada Glacier, so that it has no natural outflow.
 It is covered with about 4.5 m of ice, but during the summer months, the ice can clear along the shoreline.
 There are a few small islands as well as several shallow areas.

 The average annual ablation is between 30 cm and 40 cm, which is significantly lower when compared to other nearby frozen water bodies, such as the waters adjacent to Ross Island.